PuppyOne/DeepSeek-Auto-Retry-Extension/README.md

 1. Clone this repository.
 2. Open Microsoft Edge, go to "Manage extensions" and enable **Developer mode**.
 3. Load the unpacked extension and select the extension folder (the directory containing `manifest.json`).

+## Notes

+It does not retry requests that failed before entering the web page, only retrying newly failed requests after entering the web page.